Access Cisco Global Launchpad

 Step 2

-(Optional) If you accessed Cisco Global Launchpad through Cisco DNA Portal, you must also log out of Cisco DNA Portal.
-Do the following:
+(Optional) If you accessed Cisco Global Launchpad through Cisco DNA Portal, log out of Cisco DNA Portal by doing these steps:

 1. In the upper-right corner of the Cisco DNA Portal GUI, click your displayed username.